 Over 200 black and white images, many supplied by the various police departments, give this book a fresh perspective on a unique group of American motorcycles.
 This book also contains anecdotes as told by the cycle-cops themselves.

 Learn how professionals bypass the catalog and build their parts from scratch instead.
-This is an essential building book, helping you build the necessary skills needed to assemble a truly unique kick-ass motorcycle.
+This is an essential building book, helping you to learn the necessary skills to assemble a truly unique kick-ass motorcycle.

 What's old is new again, and the newest trend on the block is Cafe; Racers.
 Written by well-known motorcycle and automotive author Doug Mitchel, How to Build a Cafe Racer is your essential guide to building a Cafe Racer.